Terry's Mountain Rescue posting is refused.

 "No, I've got two weeks leave at Christmas, I think I'll write him another letter and see if I can stay there for a few days before I go home."

-We finished our drinks and then got up to go over to the NAAFI.
+We finished our drinks and got up to go over to the NAAFI.
 As we were leaving, the Barmaid looked over at me and smiled.
-I knew that Jane had noticed her and I made sure that I didn't return the smile.
+I knew Jane had noticed her and I made sure I didn't return the smile.

-We spent a few more evenings together in the weeks leading up to Christmas, but the intimacy of our first sexual encounter was not repeated.
+We spent a few more evenings together in the weeks leading up to Christmas, but the intimacy of our first sexual encounter on the way back from Ruislip was not repeated.

 Further along the street, a man had just left a public bar.
 He had been drinking with his friends all afternoon and was setting off for home.
 He drove off in a black Ford Zodiac and, even though it was a restricted speed area, the car was soon travelling at forty miles an hour.
 He saw an attractive young woman walking along the pavement and sounded his horn and gawped at her as he passed, thinking she may be interested in him, but she carried on walking and ignored him.
 He looked forward again too late to avoid clipping the side of a bus that was travelling in the opposite direction.
 Pulling hard on the steering wheel he swerved to the left, lost control and mounted the pavement.